Bhart97/CDE-project/module/part b/README.md

 **4. Load Balancer**

-Using CloudFormation, create an ELB that is given the necessary parameters to recreate the appropriate HTTP backend web server. update the created target group to include the web servers.
+Create an ELB using ```elb.json```.
+This will provision an elastic load balancer, its listener, and a target group.
+Assign the appriopriate EC2 instances to the target group.
+Verify that you can reach your backend web servers through the load balancer.

-To test if your load balancer is dysfunctional, add your EC2 instances to the pre-created target group and use the pre-configured load balancer
+To test if your load balancer is dysfunctional, add your EC2 instances to the pre-created target group and use the pre-configured load balancer.

+Once everyone has finished, update the target group to only contain the HTML pages created in the previous module.

+Troubleshooting:
+- Make sure that the ELB has the proper configurations: VPC, subnets, and security group.
+- Make sure that the address starts with http:// to reach your HTTP web server.
+- TODO: use a known working load balancer and update the target group to yours to see if the issues lies with the ELB from the template.

 ## End of Module

-By the end of this module, you will have successfully created an EC2 instance that can R/W with your S3 bucket, connect into your VM and install Apache Web Server, and have an ELB that distributes incoming traffic to the backend web servers.
-This work was accomplished either through the console or AWS CLI.
+By the end of this module, through either learning paths, you will have successfully provision compute resources and connect with Object storage, connect and install software packages on your EC2 instances, and create an ELB to distribute traffic across your backend web server.

-In the intermediate track, you will have used CloudFormation and understand how Infrastructure-as-Code allows for better resource management while using Ansible for configuration management Finally, how serverless functions allows for event-driven automation of your workflow.
+In the intermediate track, you will have automated your work through the resource manager ```CloudFormation``` and configuration manager ```Ansible```.
+Additionally, learned how to leverage serverless functions to allow for event-driven automation of your workflow.